lux0rdev/computer-systems/02_information_representation_and_manipulation.md

 In recent years, there has been a widespread shift from machines with 32- bit word sizes to those with word sizes of 64 bits.
 A 32-bit word size limits the virtual address space to 4 gigabytes (written 4 GB), that is, just over 4 × 10<sup>9</sup> bytes.
 Scaling up to a 64-bit word size leads to a virtual address space of 16 exabytes, or around 1.84 × 10<sup>19</sup> bytes.

-Most 64-bit machines can also run programs compiled for use on 32-bit ma- chines, a form of backward compatibility.
+Most 64-bit machines can also run programs compiled for use on 32-bit machines, a form of backward compatibility.

 Computers and compilers support multiple data formats using different ways to encode data, such as integers and floating point, as well as different lengths.